Acupressure during pregnancy

 The point is located on the inside of the arm, three finger widths above the bend of the wrist.
 Massage the point for about three minutes with a little pressure repeatedly over this point in the direction of the palm.
 Then switch hands and repeat the exercise on the other side.
 It is possible that the point will hurt at the beginning, this pain should quickly subside after you have performed the massage a few times.

-In addition to massaging the point, you should get enough sleep and rest, and be aware that an empty stomach will help the nauseous feeling.
-Eating a small meal while still in bed before getting up can be a good remedy for nausea on particularly uncomfortable days.
-Iron-containing supplements and fatty foods also often cause increased nausea.
-Reducing them can be helpful in many cases.
+In addition to massaging the point, you should get enough sleep and rest and make sure that an empty stomach promotes the uncomfortable feeling.
+Eating a small meal in bed before getting up can be a good remedy for nausea on particularly unpleasant days.
+Food supplements containing iron and fatty foods also often cause increased nausea.
+Reducing these can be helpful in many cases.

 How does acupressure help during pregnancy?

-B10, Yin Tang and CV17 - Adé insomnia, restless feeling and stress
+B10, Yin Tang and CV17 - Goodbye insomnia, restless feeling and stress

-The two points B10 are located left and right of the spine approximately in the middle of the back of the neck.
-Again, instead of pressure on one point, apply a pressing massage in the direction of the skull.
-Stimulate the points in this way either simultaneously or one after the other for one minute each.
+The two points B10 are located to the left and right of the spine approximately in the middle of the back of the neck.
+Here too, instead of applying pressure to one point, use a pressing massage in the direction of the skull.
+Stimulate the points in this way either simultaneously or one after the other for one minute.

 Yin Tang is located exactly in the middle between the eyebrows.
 Again, a massaging movement with pressure is performed across the point: The massaging finger starts at the root of the nose and strokes vigorously across Yin Tang toward the forehead.
 Two minutes is a good time for this exercise.